zzz0706/CTForge/code/README.md

 ` pitest ` provides a set of mutation operators (mutators) for Mutation-based Refinement.

-` cflow `  s a taint analysis tool that has been optimized in our work.
+` cflow `  is a taint analysis tool that has been optimized in our work.
 The original implementation was released at https://github.com/xlab-uiuc/cflow

 ## Workflow